 The magic of the Gameloft team

-Fiona kicks off by explaining that at most companies, the creative teams and UA teams are pretty disconnected, and the content teams will usually brief the designers.
+At most companies, the creative teams and UA teams are pretty disconnected, and the content teams will usually brief the designers.
 One side usually drives the other, and the creators are often disconnected from the performance of what they produce, while the UA managers/content teams have little understanding of what creative elements are actually working.

 Gameloft has turned this on its head and built a collaborative team of designers who have an understanding of data, and UA managers with an understanding of creatives.
 Today the heart of their collaboration is that they define what makes a “best creative” based on common benchmarks and common brainstorming with the data at the center.

 According to Arthur, every artist has access to all the performance data, knows how to read and understand it, works in total collaboration with their respective UA team, and understands what they do, how they work, and what the UA goals are.
 “We keep a balance between testing what we know works well, or has worked well in the past, and tweaking; and testing new things.
 We always work to keep a balance between the two.
-All of our work is about cross-company knowledge sharing [between the artists and UA managers around the globe], trying to maintain this testing balance, and maintaining a data-minded approach to our creative strategy.
+All of our work is about cross-company knowledge sharing [between the artists and UA managers around the globe], trying to maintain this testing balance, and maintaining a data-minded approach to our creative strategy.”

 The Singular Solution